Support Home Analysis Publishing and Open Science Data Hamster

 Data is the key end result of the experiments you run on Gorilla.
 Just as Gorilla makes building your experiment faster and easier, generating and downloading your data should be fast and simple, giving you your data in the format you need.

+We knew we needed a better interface for selecting the data you want to download.
 To make that impactful, we first needed to make data generation faster overall.
 With our existing system, more filtering options would only mean longer wait times.
 Worse, we were starting to hit bandwidth limits within Microsoft Azure that would be expensive to overcome.

 We needed a system that would